 If you are filing as a head of household, check box 5.
+Enter the name of the qualifying child or dependent in the space provided.

 You may file as head of household on your Arizona return, only if one of the following applies: